This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-This is a widely used red in "Alizarin Crimson Permanent" and other substitutes for fugitive Alizarin, however some tests indicate it may not be very permanent in the long run.
-It's very transparent.
+This is a widely used pigment in "Alizarin Crimson Permanent" and other substitutes for the fugitive genuine Alizarin, however some tests indicate PR177 may not be hold its lightfastness as long as is hoped.
+Some tests have shown that in longer exposures, PR177 does indeed fade, but it holds its own long enough to make it through the old ASTM tests.

 This color, along with other similar anthraquinone pigments, may be carcinogenic.
 While this specific pigment has not been tested, other similar pigments have been listed as "reasonably believed to be carcinogenic."
-Please see Monona Rossol's research work for more.
+Please refer to Monona Rossol's research work for more.

 This is a rich, lustrous, sparkling red with depth in a helpful area of the spectrum.
 It is transparent and chromatic at a low lightness.
 If you use this color it might be helpful to do your own lightfastness tests since among suppliers it seems to vary a bit.